ThaisBarrosAlvim/protein-chat/README.md

 docker compose up --build
 ```

-This command will build and start the Qdrant and Ollama services.
-Make sure Docker is configured to use the NVIDIA GPU.
+This command will build and start the Qdrant, Ollama and Flask services.

 ### 4. Load the Protein Data Snapshot into Qdrant